 With the repository imported, you’re now ready to install Visual Studio Code on your Debian system.

-Before diving into the installation process, it’s essential to understand the distinction between Visual Studio Code and Visual Studio Code Insiders, as each offers unique benefits tailored to different user needs.
+Before you begin the installation process, it’s important to understand the difference between Visual Studio Code and Visual Studio Code Insiders.
+Each version offers distinct advantages, catering to various user needs.

 Before proceeding with the installation of Visual Studio Code, it’s a best practice to ensure your system’s package list is current, especially after adding a new repository: